POST-DOC

 Former Primary Ph.D Students

-Diego Reinero, Postdoc, Princeton University
+Diego Reinero, Postdoc, University of Pennsylvania

 Billy Brady, Professor, Northwestern University, Kellogg School of Management